 The Bitterroot Path is a paved trail alongside US 93 between Lolo and Hamilton in Montana's scenic Bitterroot Valley.
 The sidepath provides a safe active transportation and recreation alternative to the busy highway.
 Along its nearly 40-mile length, trail users are treated to stunning views of the Bitterroot Range to the west and the Sapphire Mountains to the east.

 A short section of the trail in Lolo actually parallels US 12 for a short distance before turning south at US 93.
-In the future, trail users will be faced with a choice here: continue south via the Bitterroot Path to reach Hamilton, or take the planned Missoula 2 Lolo Trail to travel 7 miles north to the existing Bitterroot Branch Trail in downtown Missoula.
+In the future, trail users will be faced with a choice here: continue south via the Bitterroot Path to reach Hamilton, or take the planned Missoula to Lolo Trail (known as the M2L) seven miles north to the existing Bitterroot Branch Trail in downtown Missoula.
+The M2L trail is scheduled to be completed in June 2016.

 For now, the Bitterroot Path is your only option, so head south along the west side of US 93 to reach the small towns of Florence and Victor.
 Between the two, another sidepath along State Route 269 provides access to Stevensville, a small town recognized as Montana's first permanent settlement.